xcsf-dev/xcsf/README.md

 # XCSF learning classifier system

 An implementation of the XCSF [learning classifier system](https://en.wikipedia.org/wiki/Learning_classifier_system) that can be built as a stand-alone binary or as a Python library.
+XCSF is an accuracy-based online evolutionary machine learning system with locally approximating functions that compute classifier payoff prediction directly from the input state.
+It can be seen as a generalisation of XCS where the prediction is a scalar value.

 *******************************************************************************